austinseraphin/motion-accessibility/README.md

 ### UIAccessibility Informal Protocol

 This informal protocol describes how to convey proper information to VoiceOver, the piece of software which allows the blind to read the screen.
-All of the UIAccessibility attributes you can define in a UIView now have Ruby-like names.
+All of the UIAccessibility attributes   now have Ruby-like names.
+Just like the protocol, these methods belong to the NSObject class, so you can use them anywhere.
+Usually, you will define them for a UIView.

 #### Defining Attributes in a Custom Subclass

 You can define these attributes in one of two ways.
 Firstly you can define a function in a subclass of UIView.

 ```
 class CustomView < UIView